rypox/.github/profile/README.md

 ## RYPOX

-rypox GmbH is a German software company focused on building and operating robust, privacy-respecting web applications.
+rypox GmbH is a German software company focused on building and operating robust, privacy-respecting web applications and enterprise-grade systems.

 We design, deliver and operate modern software solutions with a strong emphasis on:
 - clean and maintainable architecture
 - performance, reliability, and observability
+- DevOps practices on Kubernetes clusters
 - secure operation in regulated environments

 rypox works as a **technology partner** and **software vendor**.